Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Experiment Results

 \section{Experiment Results}

-In this section, we use simulations to validate the advantages of our proposed DeepSCM scheme.
-We first present the experiment settings in Section IV-A. Then, we compare the performance of the DeepSCM scheme with benchmarks across various transmission rates and levels of channel disparity respectively in Section IV-B and IV-C. Furthermore, to establish guidelines for determining the PAF, we conduct experiments in Section IV-D examining its impacts on the training process and the overall system performance.
+In this section, we validate the advantages of DeepSCM via experimental simulation.
+We first present the experiment settings in Section IV-A. Then, we compare the performance of DeepSCM with benchmarks across various transmission rates and channel disparity levels respectively in Section IV-B and IV-C. The robustness of DeepSCM against variations in channel conditions is further demonstrated in Section IV-D. Additionally, we conduct experiments in Section IV-E examining the impact of PAF in the super-constellation.
+Finally, we provide discussion on the computation complexity of the proposed method in Section IV-F.